Home » Enable Ultimate Performance mode in Windows 10 ( Home)

 The Ultimate Performance concept is really good and needless to say, it would improve your computer’s performance.
 Using it on a battery-powered system means more energy is required, but if you are ready to sacrifice battery backup for unbeatable performance, here’s how you can enable the ultimate performance mode in Windows 10.

 Press Windows + R, type Powercfg.cpl click ok to open Power Options.
-Here under Hardware and Sound and selecting Ultimate Performance.
+Here under Hardware and Sound and select Ultimate Performance.
 As with the other power policies in Windows, you’ll be able to customize the Ultimate Performance policy to meet your personal needs.

 Ultimate Performance mode in Windows 10